Steering Language Models With Activation Engineering: Related Work

 \section{Related Work}

-\textbf{Latent space arithmetic.} Research in generative models for computer vision has long demonstrated the ability to steer image generation using derived vectors, including steering latent variables -- most famously, intervening on a dimension that corresponds to smiles in images (\cite{larsen2016autoencoding,white2016sampling}).
+\textbf{Latent space arithmetic.} Research in generative models for computer vision has long demonstrated the ability to steer image generation using derived vectors, including steering latent variables -- most famously, shifting activations along a direction that corresponds to smiles in images (\cite{larsen2016autoencoding,white2016sampling}).
 Similarly, in the text domain, classic results on the word2vec embedding show that arithmetic on word vectors can capture some parts of semantic reasoning (for instance, analogies: \cite{mikolov2013linguistic,NIPS2013_9aa42b31}).
-Our work differs in being computed (with forward passes) rather than learned (with backward passes); in operating on activation space, rather than embedding or weight space; and in presenting a natural-language user interface.
+Our work focuses on steering generative language models.